Here are 5 presentation gems from Inc.com

-Each of the following extracts from Inc.com have served in their own way to help us as Mindful Presenters to consider the impact we have on our audience.
-I hope they will go some way to helping you to raise the bar on your own presentation performance:
+Each of the following extracts from Inc.com will help you to raise the bar on your own presentation performance:

 1. Present like a GPS, not like a road map

 “A GPS shows you just the information you absolutely need to know at that moment.
 The key is simplicity, anticipation, and transitions.
 A road map shows you every possible bit of information.
 Remember that you’re telling a story which your audience needs to be able to navigate; less is more.
 Tell your audience where you’re taking them and why, describe the waypoints on the journey, and then tell them what they learned along the way to help them move forward.”

 The One Skill You Need to Master: Presenting Naked